malsabi/IViewNet/README.md

 An advanced library used for interprocess communication which provides a Server/Client (Sockets) and Process Pipelining.

 ### Creating a Server Listener
-NetConfig is the network configuration for server/client which contains all of the needed properties to set up the server or client
+NetConfig is the network configuration for server/client which contains all of the needed properties to set up the server or client.

 If you want to use the default configuration for server call the method
 ```csharp
 NetConfig.CreateDefaultServerConfig();